vladdeSV/my-windows/README.md

 This was a long time ago, but I really liked the flexibility of the setup so I kept at it.

-Note: There are 3 versions of Voicemeeter; Voicemeeter, Voicemeeter Banana, and Voicemeeter Potato respectivelt.
+Note: There are 3 versions of Voicemeeter; Voicemeeter, Voicemeeter Banana, and Voicemeeter Potato respectively.
 The first two variants are nagware, meaning you'll get an occasional popup to buy the software.
 I did not pay for this for a long time, but seeing how big part of my daily routine this was I did the right thing and bought the full, potato, version.

 ### [Virual Audio Cable](https://www.vb-audio.com/Cable/index.htm) ![Upgrade][Upgrade]
 Adds "virtual" inputs/outputs.
 If you pass through audio through the virtual input it gets passed to the virtual output.
 This now acts as its own device.
 This meant when I recorded my gameplay I could have the audio play through a specific device, and not record that onto the video's audio track.